mhkeller/layercake.graphics/src/content/examples/MapSvg.md

-A map component with the option of setting the projection through a setting.
+A map component using [d3-geo](https://github.com/d3/d3-geo) for the projection.